jiehan-dev/nodejs-api-assessment/README.md

    };
    ```

 5. In the project directory, open a terminal and run `npm start` to start the server.
 It will automatically sync the database schema.
+(Note: make sure MySQL server is running.)

-6. Alternatively, run `npm run dev` to have nodemon automatically restarting the application when file changes are detected.
+6) Alternatively, run `npm run dev` to have nodemon automatically restarting the application when file changes are detected.
 This command will also drop the existing tables and create the tables again.

-7. To check on unit tests, run `npm test`.
+7) To check on unit tests, run `npm test`.

 ## Local API Endpoints